mworion/MountWizzard4/docs/source/install_python.rst

 python3.7.
 This could be done by adding an appropriate repo, which enables this version.

 .. warning::
-    Please update to python3.7 an a way, which fits best to your environment.
+    Please update to python3.7 in a way, which fits best to your environment.
 There are many descriptions out, so please search for it in case you don't know exactly.

 An example is from: https://linuxize.com/post/how-to-install-python-3-7-on-ubuntu-18-04/